AL333Z/fp-lib-design/fp-lib-design.md

 Another hierarchy with a set of common ops and type-specific ops

 ---
+!-->

-# A look at the beast
+## A look at the beast

-## Disclaimer

-- JMS is really more than that
+- JMS is really moooore than that
-- JMS 2.0 brought in more goodies
-- For this session we'll just need to focus on these, which is only a relevant subset for our business case: consuming from a queue, do something useful with each message, and either commit or rollback each message
+- For this session we'll just need to focus on this specific JMS functionality, which is what we need in order to satisfy our **business case**:

+> consuming from a queue, do something useful with each message, and either commit or rollback each message

 ---

-# What's wrong with these APIs?
+## What's wrong with these APIs?

-- not really composable:
+- not really composable
-  - unchecked exceptions everywhere
 - side-effects everywhere
 - _low-level_ in terms of how to build complete programs

 ---

-# What can we do to improve them?
+## What can we do to improve them?

 - wrapping side-effects and methods which throws
 - understand what are the core-feature we want to expose